Continue reading on DataGuidance with:

 8.5.
 Right to object/opt-out

-Under the provision of Article 19 of the Law, data subjects have the right to object to the processing if they have legitimate reasons, unless the processing is based on a legal obligation.
+Under the provision of Article 19 of the Law, data subjects have the right to object to the processing if they have legitimate reasons.

 8.6.
 Right to data portability